 The following shall constitute an event of default ("Event of Default") by a JBE under this Master Agreement and applicable Purchase Order: (a) if a JBE fails to pay when due any lease payment or other amount due under this Master Agreement or applicable Purchase Order except as otherwise provided in Section 9.C relating to availability of funds; or (b) if a JBE fails to comply with any material provision of this Master Agreement or applicable Purchase Order.

-Upon the occurrence of an Event of Default, Contractor shall first notify the JBE in writing of such Event of Default, and if the Event of Default remains uncorrected for 10 days after the JBE’s receipt of such notice, then Contractor will have the right to exercise the following remedies: (i) Contractor may demand and receive immediate possession of any leased vehicle that is subject of an Event of Default and the Book Value of the leased vehicle shall be determined as set forth in Attachment B Section 6 of this Master Agreement, and the date of possession of the leased vehicle by Contractor shall be deemed the lease termination date; (ii) Contractor may enforce performance by the JBE of its obligations under this Master Agreement or a Purchase Order; (iii) Contractor may terminate the JBE's rights under the applicable Purchase Order; and/or (iv) Contractor may exercise any other right or remedy which may be available to Contractor under the Uniform Commercial Code or any other applicable law.
+Upon the occurrence of an Event of Default, Contractor shall first notify the JBE in writing of such Event of Default, and if the Event of Default remains uncorrected for 10 days after the JBE’s receipt of such notice, then Contractor will have the right to exercise the following remedies: (i) Contractor may demand and receive immediate possession of any leased vehicle that is subject of an Event of Default and the Book Value of the leased vehicle shall be determined as set forth in Exhibit B, Section 7 of this Master Agreement, and the date of possession of the leased vehicle by Contractor shall be deemed the lease termination date; (ii) Contractor may enforce performance by the JBE of its obligations under this Master Agreement or a Purchase Order; (iii) Contractor may terminate the JBE's rights under the applicable Purchase Order; and/or (iv) Contractor may exercise any other right or remedy which may be available to Contractor under the Uniform Commercial Code or any other applicable law.
 Any termination by Contractor shall not affect the JBE's obligation to pay all amounts due for periods prior to the effective date of such termination.

 RETENTION AND AUDIT OF RECORDS